vdae2304/Metodos-Numericos/Documentacion/English/integrate.md

 #### Arguments:

 - `f`: Function to integrate.
 - `a`: Lower limit of integration.
+Must be finite.
 - `b`: Upper limit of integration.
+Must be finite.
 - `show`: If `true`, prints the triangular matrix showing the Richardson extrapolations.
 Default is `false`.
 - `tol`: The desired absolute tolerance.